taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **Receptionist: "Dr. Suh!
 How bad is it out there?"**

 Majhee takes off her hood and googles and we see her face - pretty and youthful for her 41 years, if it weren't for the lines of worry and grim determination.
-Majhee is ethnically Korean, with lightly tanned porcelain skin and small shapely eyes on a round face.
 She shakes out her hair, cropped short in a bowl pixie cut.
-Though she is clearly burdened with many troubles, she holds herself tall and regal.
-She then begins taking off her eSyrup hazmat suit.
+Clearly burdened with many troubles, she begins taking off her eSyrup hazmat suit.

 **Majhee: "Still crowded."**